Alexmhack/twilio-messages/README.md

-# api_requests
+# twillio-messages
-fetching and manipulating data from api using python
+tinkering with [Twillio](http://twillio.com) services using python